 By default, session logs are stored in the database in non-unicode format.
 You can enable the capability to store additional characters in these logs by using the Enable Unicode support for session logs option.

-Before enabling this setting, note that Unicode logging will require increased amounts of SQL disk space for the storage of all new session logs.
-Additionally, reverting this change once Unicode logging has taken place will require manual intervention as well as potentially significant system downtime (any Unicode logs will need to be removed from the database using the archiving tool first).
+Prior to enabling this setting, it should be noted that Unicode logging will require increased amounts of SQL disk space for the storage of all new session logs.
+Additionally, reverting this change once Unicode logging has taken place will require manual intervention as well as potentially significant system downtime (any Unicode logs will need to be removed from the database using the archiving facility beforehand).

 This setting can only be changed while there are no pending or running sessions.

 Save environment data for clients, runtime resources and servers to the database